akwilapurba/akwilapurba/README.md

 ---

-## 🧩 Featured Projects
+## 🧩 Recent Projects

 ### 🧠 Sahari Microblogging Platform
-> A mental health platform that provides **AI-powered replies**, peer support, and anonymous sharing to combat stigma.
+> A mental health platform that provides **AI-powered replies**, peer support, and a safe space through Automated Content Moderation.

 ### 📚 Training Management System
 > An internal system to track and manage employee training across departments with analytics and role-based access.